-Join Tim Grey for an in-depth discussion in this video Color models and the color picker, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Color models and the color picker, part of Photoshop: Mastering Color Correction (2012).

 Throughout Photoshop you may find color represented in a variety of different …ways, and so it can be helpful to understand the color models that are …available within Photoshop.
 And in some cases you'll also want to …choose a particular color for a specific task. …We can explore both of these possibilities by examining the Color Picker. …To bring up the Color Picker, I'll simply click on the foreground Color Swatch near …the bottom of the toolbox, and that will bring up the Color Picker Dialog. …And one of the things that's interesting about the Color Picker is that it …provides us with a variety of different color models to determine specific color values.…

 Most photographers are probably already familiar with the RGB color model for …example, and here we have values of red, green and blue, representing how much …light of each of those colors it takes to produce a specific color. …At the moment for example we have black set as the colour that has been selected, …and that's represented by RGB values of 0, 0 and 0. …

 - Configuration considerations

 - Adjusting temperature in Lab mode

 - Strong color cast removal